jfarschman/fvtt-scripting/README.md

 * Apply Aura - Uses Sequencer to apply a small set of curated J2BA effects on tokens
 * Light a Torch - Checks if you have one available and then lights it... illuminating the scene around you.
 * Raging Dwarf - Manages homebrew condition where a magical item invigorates a character with rage, strength etc.
+* Random Actor - Pick a random actor from those selected.
 * Wisdom Save - Offers a wisdom saving throw to selected players.

 ## Cheat in Chat